 Land acquisition is an executive act and it is performed by the government.
 According to the land acquisition act, the land shall be acquired for the larger public interest only.
 What is the larger public interest shall be decided by the government?
 This is the subject of judicial review.
 The court is empowered to judge the purpose of the land acquisition in the larger public interest.
 This is called judicial review.

 In-State of Haryana vs Vinod Oil and General Mills (2014) 15 SCC, it is held by the Supreme court that the permission of change of land use has no relevance while considering the validity of acquisition.
 There is no bar to the subsequent acquisition of land after the land was released from earlier acquisition.

 In Monnet Ispat and Energy Ltd. vs Union of India (2012) 11 SCC, it is held by the Supreme court that doctrine of promissory estoppel does not apply on the legitimate acquisition of land for the larger public interest.
 Means court cannot stop re-acquisition of land on the doctrine of promissory estoppel.

 Thus it is clear from the above discussion that the government can reacquire your land which was once released in your favour.
 If the government has a valid purpose behind the land acquisition then it can reacquire that land nevertheless that use of land is changed.

-In Sooraram Pratap Reddy vs District Collector Ranga Reddy District (2008) 9 SCC, it is held by the Supreme court that the project for which land is acquired should be taken as whole and mist be judged whether it is in larger public interest.
-It cannot be split into different components and to consider whether each and every component will serve public good.
+In Sooraram Pratap Reddy vs District Collector Ranga Reddy District (2008) 9 SCC, it is held by the Supreme court that the project for which land is acquired should be taken as whole and mist be judged whether it is in the larger public interest.
+It cannot be split into different components and to consider whether every component will serve the public good.
 A holistic approach has to be adopted in such matter.